collective/collective.recipe.plonesite/collective/recipe/plonesite/README.txt

     A list of products to quickinstall just after initial site creation

 profiles-inital
     A list of GenericSetup profiles to run just after initial site creation.
-Profiles have the following format: <package_name>:<profile> (e.g. my.package:default)
+Profiles have the following format: <package_name>:<profile> (e.g. my.package:default).
+The profile can also be prepended with the 'profile-' if you so choose (e.g. profile-my.package:default).

 products
     A list of products to quickinstall each time buildout is run